-March 30, Septem ber 29,

-2013 20 2012

-Second Priority Senior Secured Floating Rate Notes \$ - \$ 1

-Senior Unsecured Term Loan - 6
+December 29, 2012 September 29, 2012 First Priority Senior Secured Floating Rate Notes \$ 3 \$ - Second Priority Senior Secured Floating Rate Notes 2 1 Senior Unsecured Term Loan 6

 Non-recurring Fair Value Measurements

 The Company has certain assets that are measured at fair value on a non-recurring basis when impairment indicators are present.
 The assets are adjusted to fair value only when the carrying values exceed the fair values.
 The categorization of the framework used to price the assets is considered a Level 3, due to the subjective nature of the unobservable inputs used to determine the fair value.
 These assets include primarily our definite lived and indefinite lived intangible assets, including Goodwill and our property plant and equipment.
 The Company conducted our annual step one evaluation of goodwill and other intangibles as of the first date of the fourth quarter and preliminarily determined no impairment existed for any of our reporting units.
 The Company has experienced volume declines in certain of our reporting units, however our cost reduction initiatives and profitability in these reporting units have been consistent with our estimated operating plan and previous cash flow estimates and we believe that our long term forecasts are still appropriate.
 We have utilized a consistent methodology with prior years, which leverages a six year discounted cash flow analysis with a terminal year in combination with a comparable company market approach to determine the fair value of our reporting units.